djangoflow/list_bloc/packages/openapi_repository/README.md

 ## Usage

 Make sure you've generated Client library using OpenApi(Swagger) schema definitions.
-And make sure that each operationId has operations(create, update, partialUpdate, read, delete etc) suffix which helps the library to detect methods.
+And make sure that each `operationId` has operations(create, update, partialUpdate, read, delete etc) suffix which helps the library to detect methods.

+Then create a flutter/dart project and use `OpenapiRepository` annotation to configure how the files should be generated.
+Example: [a Annotation Usage](example/open_api_flutter_example/lib/data/api_repository/api_repository.dart)

 ### Annotation